 We use the logic for printing the nodes from root to leave node.
 Since in that we save the entire path for all possible route that will use a lot of space.
 We modify that code to pass the maximum sum as int instead of passing array/arraylist (this will be done instead of printing the array) .
 Also we would need to store the node where we found the max value.

 Since it the above case we used to print the entire array, but here we are not storing that.
 So we will have to write a method to print all nodes from target node.
 This can be seen in the code link here.

 - *** Check whether a binary tree is complete or not.
 Article.
 Code.
 GFG

 – A binary tree is a complete binary tree if all levels of the tree starting from root node level are filled.

-- Check whether a binary tree is a full binary tree or not – A full binary tree is defined as a binary tree in which all nodes have either zero or two child nodes.
+- Check whether a binary tree is a full binary tree or not – A full binary tree is defined as a binary tree in which every node other then the leave node has two children (SO).
 Conversely, there is no node in a full binary tree, which has one child node.
 GFG

 - **** Boundary Traversal if binary tree.
 GFG.
 Code .
 Article